grsmv/clio/README.md

 }
 ```

-You can see, that Clio supports next HTTP methods: GET, POST, PUT, DELETE.
+You can see that Clio supports next HTTP methods: GET, POST, PUT, DELETE.
 Every route method takes two arguments - route pattern and function to call if route matches.
 You can place closure as second argument, for example:

 ``` go